CyVerse Partners with Phoenix Bioinformatics

-The collaboration is funded by a supplemental award to CyVerse from the National Science Foundation, the fourth NSF grant the project has received to date.
+The collaboration is funded by a supplementary award to CyVerse from the National Science Foundation.

 "We are grateful for the ongoing investment by NSF in CyVerse's sustainability and excited to work with Phoenix Bioinformatics to develop new services for expanding CyVerse's offerings," said Eric Lyons, CyVerse Principal Investigator and Project Director.